-For Fiscal Year 2016/2017, the parties, upon written request, can reopen Article 11, Wages and three (3) Articles each.
-Thereafter, this Agreement shall remain in effect, except for any provisions which specifically expire or are date specific, until a successor agreement is approved by the Board of Broward County Commissioners.

-- E. Incentive Pay Supplements: Eligible Bargaining Unit members shall receive incentive pay supplements for receipt and maintenance of certain skill-based certificates and/or licenses in the same manner as eligible employees under their supervision.
-To be eligible, Bargaining Unit members must be in the supervisory chain of command of employees eligible for incentive pay and the certification or license must be in addition to the established minimum qualification requirements of the Bargaining Unit position. - F. Shift Differential: A five percent (5%) differential pay is provided to full-time, overtime eligible, Bargaining Unit members who are regularly assigned to a work schedule in which at least seven and one half (71⁄2) hours of scheduled work time fall between the hours of 3:00 p.m. and 8:00 a.m.
-In addition, full-time, overtime eligible, Bargaining Unit members regularly assigned to a weekend shift who supervise represented employees receiving a weekend shift differential shall also receive a weekend shift differential in the same manner as eligible represented employees. - G. Salary Adjustment Authority: The County Administrator has the authority to increase the salary of bargaining unit employees within the range of the employee's applicable salary range after the applicable agency advises the Association and offers an opportunity to "meet and confer" about the decision.
-In the event the Association disagrees with the Administrator's decision, the County may still implement the adjustment and such decision shall not be grievable.
+- 1. For Fiscal Year 2019/2020, either party, upon written request, can reopen Article 11, Wages and three (3) Articles each.
+Thereafter, this Agreement shall remain in effect, except for any provisions which specifically expire or are date specific, until a successor agreement is approved by the Board of Broward County Commissioners. - D. Incentive Pay Supplements: Eligible Bargaining Unit members shall receive incentive pay supplements for receipt and maintenance of certain skill-based certificates and/or licenses in the same manner as eligible employees under their supervision.
+To be eligible, Bargaining Unit members must be in the supervisory chain of command of employees eligible for incentive pay and the certification or license must be in addition to the established minimum qualification requirements of the Bargaining Unit position. - E. Shift Differential: A five percent (5%) differential pay is provided to full-time, overtime eligible, Bargaining Unit members who are regularly assigned to a work schedule in which at least seven and one half (71⁄2) hours of scheduled work time fall between the hours of 3:00 p.m. and 8:00 a.m.
+In addition, full-time, overtime eligible, Bargaining Unit members regularly assigned to a weekend shift who supervise represented employees receiving a weekend shift differential shall also receive a weekend shift differential in the same manner as eligible represented employees.
+For Registered Nurses only: In lieu of the five percent (5%) shift differential provided above, a seven and one half percent (7.5%) differential pay shall be provided to full-time, overtime-eligible nurses who are regularly assigned to work a schedule in which at least seven and one half (7.5) hours of scheduled work time fall between the hours of 11:00 p.m. and 8:00 a.m.
+Charge Nurse Pay.
+In the absence of a Registered Nurse Supervisor, one (1) Registered Nurse, per scheduled shift, shall be designated as "Charge